- Aims to become a significant producer and supplier to the nuclear energy industry

 At Madaouela, there are 79.4 million pounds of indicated contained uranium and 31.4 million pounds in the measured category.
 The project boasts good infrastructure and access to skilled labor.
 The Niger government has a 25% stake in the project, so they have an interest in seeing it get off the ground.

-A preliminary economic assessment (PEA) pegged the initial mine life at 21 years, while pre-production capital is US$359 million, with total life-of-mine-costs pegged at US$36.4 per pound of uranium.
+A preliminary economic assessment (PEA) pegged the initial mine life at 21 years, while pre-production capital was US$359 million, with total life-of-mine-costs pegged at US$36.4 per pound of uranium.

 Meanwhile, at Mutanga, a PEA was completed in 2017.
 The initial mine life of the open pit, heap leach operation was put at 11 years, with pre-production capital required put at US$121 million.
 The firm has said it aims to put Madaouela into production in 2023 and Mutanga in 2025.